How do I change my travel option?

 Our policy is to carry out away all non-biodegradable rubbish.
 Biodegradable rubbish should be left in the appropriate containers/bags.
 Please do not leave apple cores and banana skins on the ground.

-Whilst trekking there are may be very few toilets along the route, but please try and use official toilets where possible.
+Whilst trekking there are generally no toilets between camps, please try and use official toilets where possible.
 If you are caught short then please dispose of any toilet tissues appropriately in containers or bags.

 We are also a member of Travellers Against Plastic (TAP) and encourage all our participants to avoid single-use plastics whilst on our trips.